-Year 10 in 2022 at QACI and QAHS: Apply through the Standard Application Process until Applications close date.
-After standard applications close, apply through the Principal's Discretionary Process.
+Year 10 in 2023 at QACI and QAHS: Apply through the Standard Application Process until Applications close date.
+After standard applications close, late applicants may apply through the Principal's Discretionary Process.

-Year 10 in 2022 at QASMT: Applications to QASMT for entry into Year 10 in 2022 (and thereafter) can only be made online through the Principal's Discretionary Process.
-There will not be a Standard Application Process for Year 10 in 2022 at QASMT, as the school’s Year 9 students will move into Year 10 each year.
+Year 10 in 2023 at QASMT: Applications to QASMT for entry into Year 10 can only be made online through the Principal's Discretionary Process.
+There is no Standard Application Process for Year 10 at QASMT, as the school’s Year 9 students will move into Year 10 each year.
 Applicants will be considered for vacancies as they arise.

 Standard Application Process